The Buskers and David Blaine, Street Magic Frenzy!

 Note on Crowd Building:

-It is likely all readers have witnessed a street performance.
-By the time most of us arrive, there is a good size crowd.
+All readers have likely witnessed a street performance.
+By the time most of us arrive, there is a good-sized crowd.
 This does not happen on its own.
 The performer captures the interest of a few and sustains it as he/she adds to the crowd without losing the first to arrive.
 If you have an interest in this craft, there are books written on the subject… an internet search will turn up quite a few.

 The busker needs to entertain a large crowd, so the magic entertains a sizable audience.
 It’s a simple equation, more people equals more money.